Course in Human Anatomy

 As noted above, this course is taught from a regional perspective.
 At Benedictine, I teach this course using Gray's Basic Anatomy 2e or Gray's Anatomy for Students depending on semester, but you could really follow along using any of the regionally-organized textbooks below.
 You can see my reviews of these textbooks here

 Here are a few other resources that my students find useful.
-Thieme's Atlas of Anatomy is a recommended book for my fall 2020 course at Benedictine University.
+Thieme's Atlas of Anatomy is a recommended book for my spring 2022 course at Benedictine University.

 © 2015 Robert McCarthy